Registration for SLP Summit July 21-23, 2025 is now open!

 Dispelling Parent Myths about AAC Devices and Reduced Verbal Utterances

-BONUS Course: Free with Conference Registration Discover the proven benefits of incorporating AAC into your child's language development, and learn why these devices do not hinder, but rather complement, a child's natural speech.
+Free course!
+Discover the proven benefits of incorporating AAC into your child's language development, and learn why these devices do not hinder, but rather complement, a child's natural speech.
 This course will help you equip your families and caregivers with the knowledge to make informed decisions about AAC and provide their child with the tools they need to thrive.

 Alice L Williams